renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/modules.md

 ```

 ## Using Modules
-Once the module is installed, Trivy will load all available modules in the cache on the start of the next Trivy execution.
+Once the module is installed, Vul will load all available modules in the cache on the start of the next Vul execution.
 The modules may inject custom logic into scanning and change the result.
-You can run Trivy as usual and modules are loaded automatically.
+You can run Vul as usual and modules are loaded automatically.

 You will see the log messages about WASM modules.